tldr-pages/tldr/pages/common/nu.md

 # nu

-> Nushell ("a new type of shell") takes a modern, structured approach to your command line.
+> Nushell ("a new type of shell") takes a modern, structured approach to your command-line.
 > More information: <https://www.nushell.sh>.

 - Start an interactive shell session: